itinfohub/AzureFundamentals/README.md

 ## Azure Services

-Below is a list of Azure services found at the time of writing based on [Azure Portal All Services](https://portal.azure.com/#allservices)
+Below is a list of Azure services found at the time of writing based on [Azure Portal All Services](https://portal.azure.com/#allservices).
+There are about 301 services excluding others.
+The categories that are more related to the fundamentals are in bold

  | Service Category Name | Service Count| Examples |
 | --- | --- | --- |